Dhev-Mugunddhan-A/SKIN-LESION-CLASSIFICATION/README.md

 *   It comprises **over 400,000 high-resolution RGB dermoscopic images**.
 *   It includes a **wide array of skin lesion types**, encompassing both benign and malignant cases, designed to reflect real-world clinical variability.
 *   It is a **multimodal dataset**, containing both dermoscopic images and patient metadata.
-*   It presents a **huge class imbalance ratio** in the training set, with a disproportionate distribution between benign (Class 0: 400,666 samples) and malignant (Class 1: 393 samples) samples [8, 12].
+*   It presents a **huge class imbalance ratio** in the training set, with a disproportionate distribution between benign (Class 0: 400,666 samples) and malignant (Class 1: 393 samples) samples.
 This extreme rarity of the positive class can significantly bias learning algorithms.
 *   The images are often of **variable quality** and in **irregular shapes**.
 *   The metadata contains a **lot of null values**.